-1. Projects must be site-specific.
+- 1. Projects must be site-specific.
 Proposed site(s) cannot be changed or substituted, under any circumstances, from the initial site(s) proposed in the application.
-Applications proposing scattered site projects may at the discretion of SC Housing remove a proposed site from the application if it is determined that the site is not suitable as long as the remaining site(s) in the proposed application are able to accommodate the minimum number of units as described in this section;

-- 2. Projects in the General New Construction Set-Aside must contain 9 39 affordable units; - 3.
-Projects in the Micro New Construction Set-Aside must be owned by non-profits and contain 4-8 affordable units; - 4.
+Applications proposing scattered site projects may at the discretion of SC Housing remove a proposed site from the application if it is determined that the site is not suitable as long as the remaining site(s) in the proposed application are able to accommodate the minimum number of units as described in this section; - 2.
+Projects in the General New Construction Set-Aside must contain 9 39 affordable units; - 3.
+Projects in the Micro New Construction Set-Aside must be owned by non-profits and contain no more than 4-8 total units; - 4.
 Projects in the Rehabilitation Set-Aside must contain 9-24 affordable units; - 5.
-Mixed income projects may not exceed the following: - a.
-Developments with 4-8 affordable units at least 2 and no more than 50% of the total number units may be market rate. - b.
-Developments with 9-39 affordable units At least 20% and no more than 40% of the number of units may be market rate. - 6.
-All sites in a scattered site project must be located within a one (1) mile radius; - 7.
-Ensure all affordable units are comparable in size and design features; - 8.
+Projects in the Supportive Housing Set-Aside must meet the definition of supportive housing on page 6. - 6.
+Mixed income projects in additional to the requirements on page 26 must have at least the following number of market rate units to qualify for points: - a.
+Developments with 4-8 affordable units at least 2 of the units must be market rate. - b.
+Developments with 9-39 affordable units At least 20% of the total number of units must be market rate. - 7.
+All sites in a scattered site project must be located within a one (1) mile radius; - 8.
+Ensure all affordable units are comparable in size and design features; - 9.
 The project must comply with all mandatory development design criteria, unless a waiver has been submitted with the Tier I application submission and approved in writing by SC Housing.
 No additional waiver requests will be approved after Tier I application submission unless the request is due to changed circumstances and includes evidence satisfactory to SC Housing that the waiver is necessary and could not have been presented with the Tier I application submission.